cosmos/cosmos-sdk/x/staking/spec/02_state_transitions.md

 - add a new updated record to the `ValidatorByPowerIndex`
 - update the `Validator` object for this validator
 - if it exists, delete any `ValidatorQueue` record for this validator
+- if delegator is a liquid staking provider, increment `TotalLiquidStakedTokens` and validator's `liquid_shares`

 ### Bonded to Unbonding